-13 Reasons Your Website Can Have a High Bounce Rate
+12 Reasons Your Website Can Have A High Bounce Rate

 And for the crowd that wants the quick answer, give them a TL;DR summary at the top.

+*This is another example where GA4’s engagement rate may be a superior metric to UA’s bounce rate.
+If your content is deeply engrossing, people will keep reading after the 10-second mark, leading GA4 to count their session as “engaged” instead of a bounce.

-13. Asking for Too Much
+12. Asking For Too Much

-Don’t ask someone for their credit card number, social security, grandmother’s pension, and children’s names right off the bat – your user doesn’t trust you yet.
+Don’t ask someone for their credit card number, social security, grandmother’s pension, and children’s names right off the bat (or ever, in some of those examples) – your user doesn’t trust you yet.

-People are ready to be suspicious considering how many scam websites are out there.
+People are ready to be suspicious, considering how many scam websites are out there.

-Being presented with a big pop up asking for info will cause a lot of people to leave immediately.
+Being presented with a big pop-up asking for info will cause a lot of people to bounce immediately.

-The job of a webmaster or content creator is to build up trust with the user – and doing so will both increase consumer satisfaction and decrease your bounce rate.
+Do so, and you’ll both be happier.
+Your visitor will feel like they can trust you, and you’ll have a lower bounce rate.

-If it makes users happy, Google likes it.
+Either way, if it makes users happy, Google likes it.

-That makes a more frustrated user, and they won’t return to your content again.

-Even if the number superficially goes down, you will have earned a lot worse than a “bounce.”

-5 Pro Tips for Reducing Your Bounce Rate
+Pro Tips For Reducing Your Bounce Rate

 Regardless of the reason behind your high bounce rate, here’s a summary of best practices you can implement to bring it down.

-1. Make Sure Your Content Lives Up to the Hype
+Make Sure Your Content Lives Up To The Hype

-Your title tag and meta description effectively act as your website’s virtual billboard in Google.
+Together, you can think of your title tag and meta description as your website’s virtual billboard on Google.

 Whatever you’re advertising in the SERPs, your content needs to match.

-Don’t call your page an ultimate guide if it’s a short post with three tips.
+Don’t call your page an “ultimate guide” if it’s a short post with three tips.

-Don’t claim to be the “best” vacuum if your user reviews show a 3-star rating.
+Don’t claim to be the “best” vacuum if your user reviews show a three-star rating.

 You get the idea.